philipmayr/rfc8439.cr/README.md

 encrypted = cipher.encrypt(msg)

 # encryption is carried out using bitwise XOR,
-# so decryption is just encryption of the cipher text
+# so decryption is just an encryption of the cipher text
 cipher = Crypto::ChaCha20.new(key, nonce)
 plaintext = cipher.encrypt(encrypted)